EpocDotFr/codecrafters-http-server-python/README.md

 challenge.

 I've put myself a personal challenge: do not use any third-party packages (only use built-in Python features).
-As Python has a built-in HTTP server, it would be too easy.
-I did not use it neither.
+As Python has a built-in HTTP server and facilities (e.g URL parsing), it would be too easy.
+I did not use these neither.